Parqet X-Ray CSV: What to Do With It (Pecuniator 6.0.0)

 Excel export — the boring feature everyone needs

 When you are done analyzing, one click exports the current view — filters and all — to XLSX.
 That is usually the format your accountant, your financial advisor, or your tax software expects.
 You get a clean spreadsheet with country codes already resolved and Type already classified, instead of the flat CSV parqet hands you.
+Before you run that export it also makes sense to back up your parqet portfolio so your snapshot and the underlying data stay in sync.

 What else is new in 6.0.0 on the surface